SUzoegwu/OrderSystem/README.md

 ## Installation with PyPI
 pip install ordersystem

-Installing project with pypi will not include flask REST API and Docker.
-To retrieve the Dockerfile and flask application.
-Clone this [repository](https://github.com/SUzoegwu/OrderSystem) and follow the rest of this Readme in the Git clone section.
+## Extras
+Clone and follow the ReadMe in this [repository](https://github.com/SUzoegwu/OrderSystemServer) to see the Flask and Docker version of this application.

 ## Usage
 Ensure these environment variables are set: